ihmeuw-msca/Survival/README.rst

 Survival Analysis
 =================

-This repository is used for survival analysis for the cancer team.
+This repository is created for the applications from cancer team.

 Install